top of page

 +34 941 30 48 09

-The Contino vines spread out all the way to the Rio Ebro in the distance.
+The Contino vines spread out to the Rio Ebro in the distance.

 Bodegas Contino is owned by the giant Compañía Vinícola del Norte de España (CVNE) and has been making wine from its single vineyard since 1973.

-Their top wine is the Viña del Olivo which retails at around €65.
+Their top wine is the Viña del Olivo, which retails around €65.

-After leaving Contino, we were ready for our pincho bar crawl into Logroño that evening.
+After leaving Contino, we were ready for our pincho bar to crawl into Logroño that evening.

 You can follow us on -